 ‘It’s just down the hall.
 If you pass the Hockney, you’ve gone too far,’ says John Hegarty when I ask for directions to the bathroom.
 Lately, when I mention that I’ve just interviewed him and people ask me what he’s like (Hegarty is invariably described as an ‘advertising mogul’ or ‘adland knight’), I repeat that neat instruction.
 I like the fact that a soundbite sums up this energetic man and his career.
-It tells you immediately that his East London penthouse is big enough to get lost in (indeed, the concrete-ceilinged corridors seem to stretch to infinity), that there’s a Hockney and, in a welcome implied compliment, that a guest will immediately, of course, recognise the artist’s work.
+It tells you immediately that his East London penthouse is big enough to get lost in (indeed, the concrete-ceilinged corridors seem to stretch to infinity), and that there’s a Hockney on the wall.
+There’s a further implied compliment in that of course you’ll recognise the work.

 Who is John Hegarty?